ADMIS-TONGJI/TONGJI-ADMIS/_members/2024diallo-hamadoun.md

 ---

 ### 个人简介/About Me
-Diallo Hamadoun received the B.Eng. degree in Computer Science and Technology from ESGIC Mali in 2022.
-He is currently pursuing a Master’s degree in the Department of Computer Science and Technology at Tongji University, Shanghai, China, which he started in 2024 and is expected to complete in 2027.
-Prior to his master's studies, he completed a one-year Mandarin program at the International College of Tongji University in 2024.
+Diallo Hamadoun obtained a Bachelor's degree in Economics and Management from the University of Social Science and Management (USSG-B) in 2014 and later received a B.Eng. degree in Computer Science and Technology from ESGIC Mali in 2022.
+In 2023, he completed a one-year Mandarin language program at the International College of Tongji University.
+He is currently pursuing a Master's degree in Computer Science and Technology at Tongji University, Shanghai, China, which commenced in 2024 and is anticipated to conclude in 2027.

 ### 教育经历/Educational Background
 - 2013~2014 USSG-B 经济与管理 本科/学士